alexapostolu/night/README.md

 The `source.night` file is where you write the code.
 But I don't like the extention `.night`.
 I'm looking for something shorter, but don't know what yet.
 I also want a logo but have no clue how to make one.

+Also, this language is very similar to the C family since I'm not that creative, and I'm just starting out.
+Definitly going to change it down the road.

 ---

 **Special Features (updated as progress continues):**